gassermohsen/Jenkins_TOMCAT_Nagios/README.md

 ### Ansible

-Ansible tool that allows you to automate the configuration and deployment of your infrastructure.
+Ansible allows you to automate the configuration and deployment of your infrastructure.
 In this project, Ansible is used to automate the installation of Java and Tomcat on your local machine.

 ### Jenkins